Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 Desember 2025 03.33.39 UTC
+- WIB: Jumat, 5 Desember 2025 04.27.48 UTC
-- WITA: Jumat, 5 Desember 2025 04.33.39 UTC
+- WITA: Jumat, 5 Desember 2025 05.27.48 UTC
-- WIT: Jumat, 5 Desember 2025 05.33.39 UTC
+- WIT: Jumat, 5 Desember 2025 06.27.48 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: inspirational
+Kategori: success